 - Zhengming Van, MODIS Land-Surface Temperature Algorithm Theoretical Basis Document (LST ATBD), Version 3.3., April 1999.
 Accessed in the 1st November 2010.

-Iran is one of the most exciting countries of the world regarding the man-made heritage.
+Iran is one of the most exciting countries in the world regarding man-made heritage.
 Here developed some of the most ancient civilizations of the world, ancient people living in Iran developed writing and different technologies.
-Urban infrastructure of many ancient desert cities in Iran in some aspects is unsurpassed even by the modern standards.
+The urban infrastructure of many ancient desert cities in Iran in some aspects is unsurpassed even by modern standards.

 Weather: The Ultimate Book of Meteorological Events is a compilation of some of the most spectacular weather photography and writing in the world.
 Adapted from over 20 years of material from the bestselling Weather Guide calendar, this comprehensive volume combines dozens of essays from more than 20 meteorology and climate change experts.